stringsn88keys/unnecessary-computer-things/episodes/2021/012/vic-20/textsine.md

 OR

-"Autostart disk/tape image..." and switch file filter to `All Files *.*`
+"Autostart disk/tape image..." and switch file filter to `All Files *.*`.
+Click [Autostart] to actually load and run.